List of G.I. Joe: A Real American Hero characters: Ambush

 Ambush is the G.I.
 Joe Team's concealment specialist.
 His real name is Aaron McMahon, and he was born in Walnut, California.
 Ambush was first released as an action figure in 1990.
 There was a "Dinosaur Hunter" release in 1993.
-A new version of Aaron "Ambush" McMahon was released in 2004, as part of the Toys R Us exclusive "Desert Patrol Squad" set, which also included the figures Dusty, Gung Ho, Snake-Eyes, Stalker and Tunnel Rat.
+A new version of "Aaron 'Ambush' McMahon" was released in 2004 as part of a Toys "R" Us-exclusive "Desert Patrol Squad" set.

 In the Marvel Comics G.I.
-Joe series, he first appeared in issue #111.
-There, he is part of an advance recon team that was sent to the Middle Eastern country of Benzheen.
-As the Battle of Benzheen rages on, Ambush, Recoil and Sneak-Peek are shot by Cobra soldiers who themselves are killed by other Joes.
-Sneak-Peek does not survive his injuries.
-Ambush later drove the "Battle Wagon" during a mission in Trans-Carpathia, in which the Joes defended Destro and the Baroness against Cobra forces.
-Later, Hawk and Lady Jaye were captured in Grodsnz, the capital of Borovia, by local security police.
-Ambush and the remaining Joes drove the Battle Wagon into the city to rescue their teammates.

-In the Devil's Due series, Ambush is seen as one of the many Joes interfering in the second Cobra civil war, again caused by Serpentor.
-This conflict takes place on Cobra Island.
-His infiltration skills are put to use when a Joe team investigates hostile corporate instances in the fictional country of Darklonia.
+Joe series, Ambush debuted in issue #111 as part of an advance recon team that was sent to the fictional Middle Eastern country of Benzheen.
+In the Devil's Due series, Ambush is seen as one of the many Joes interfering in the second Cobra civil war.
+His infiltration skills are put to use when a Joe team investigates hostile corporate instances in the fictional Eastern European country of Darklonia.

-Ambush appeared in the DiC G.I.
-Joe animated series, voiced by Andrew Koenig and Ian Corlett.
-In the episode "United We Stand", Ambush and Pathfinder have to work together or perish.
-In the episode "I Found you Evy", Ambush reveals a story from his past, about the only person who has ever been able to find him, a childhood friend who had become a female Range-Viper.
+Ambush was voiced by Andrew Koenig and Ian James Corlett in the DiC G.I.
+Joe animated series.